 The good news is that our hormones do so much more than just change our moods.
 They are also responsible for our aging, our endometriosis getting better and of course our vigor for life!

 Thing is, you can “fix” those hormone imbalances naturally through your diet and supplements.
 The main way to do that is to focus on the liver.
 The liver flushes out the excess hormones and if it is not working properly, all those excess hormones simply remain in the body.
-So, to get the liver working better, I recommend reading Dr. Cabot book The Liver Cleansing Diet.
-It explains what the liver does and how to detoxify your body.

 The next step I recommend is to get some herbs which naturally balance your hormones.
 I personally love maca root powder as it focuses on the pituitary gland and balances all our hormones, regardless of which hormones need balancing.
 It doesn’t agree with other hormone treatments, so don’t combine this with anything hormone specific.